Štúrovo

-Štúrovo (Párkány) is the southernmost town of Slovakia, situated on the river Danube not far from the mouth of the Hron.
+Štúrovo is the southernmost town of Slovakia, situated on the river Danube not far from the mouth of the Hron.
 Connected by the Mária Valéria Bridge it forms a cross-border urban area with the city of Esztergom in Hungary.
 In 2023 the town had a population of 9,361, two-thirds of whom belong to the Hungarian minority.
 Administratively, it is part of the Nitra Region and the Nové Zámky District.

 Štúrovo / Párkány is a popular summer holiday destination with the Vadas Thermal Resort, the biggest aquapark in Slovakia.
 It is also an industrial and commercial center of local importance with lively cross-border traffic, an industrial park, railway junction, hotels, casinos, supermarkets and the annual Fair of Saints Simon and Jude.

 Names and etymology

 The oldest name of the settlement was Kokot, the common Slavic word for rooster (the word still exists in Slovak but as a vulgarism).
 It was mentioned as Kokot in 1075, Cokot in 1157, Chokot in 1209, Kokat in 1215 and Kakath 1276.
 The word entered Hungarian as "kakas" and is still in use.

 Parkan originally meant a "fortified outpost" in Middle High German, and entered Hungarian as "párkány" (although its meaning later changed to "ledge").
 In 1546 a small fort was built by the Ottomans and called Ciğerdelen parkan meaning "liver-stabbing fort" or Çekerden.
 In the early modern period Kakath/Kakad and Párkány remained in parallel use but over time Párkány became the dominant name (Kakad was last attested in 1732).
 A German name was also recorded in 1595 as Gockern.

 Párkány was the official name of the town when it was part of the Kingdom of Hungary in the 18th-20th centuries.
 It is still in use as Hungarian remains a recognized minority language in the municipality.

 The original Slovak name was also Parkan.
 It was in official use from 1920 to 1938, and between 1945 and 1948.
 The town was renamed in 1948 after Ľudovít Štúr, a prominent figure of the Slovak national revival.
 There was an attempt to return to the old official name in a local referendum in 1991; however the government refused to accept the decision.